 After much deliberation, here are Boss Wave’s favorite games of 2014.
-There’s not as much crossover as there was last year and there’s been plenty of confusion over non-2014 games somehow making the 2014 lists… but the results are a fun compilation of a lot of the best stuff we played over the past year.
-Make sure to tune into the companion episode #079 and, as always, we’d love to hear any thoughts you might have so give us a shout!
+There’s not as much crossover as there was last year and there’s been plenty of confusion over non-2014 games somehow making the 2014 lists… but the result is a fun compilation of a lot of the best stuff we played over the past year.
+Make sure to tune into the companion episode #079 and, as always, we’d love to hear any thoughts you might have, so give us a shout!

 The Wolf Among Us

-I’m a huge fan of the Telltale formula and, as far as I’m concerned, The Wolf Among Us is the highpoint of the genre thus far.
+I’m a huge fan of the Telltale formula and, as far as I’m concerned, The Wolf Among Us is the high point of the genre thus far.
 In a way it’s hard to put my finger on why it’s just so good.
 The Walking Dead is certainly more emotional and, by all accounts, Tales From The Borderlands is more funny.
-Wolf is equally well written though and there’s really just something about the unexpected twists, the smoky back alley vibe and Bigby’s rugged coolness that took it over the top for me.
+Wolf is equally well written though, and there’s really just something about the unexpected twists, smoky back alley vibes and Bigby’s rugged coolness that took it over the top for me.
 I played through the entire season in just three sittings and now I can’t wait for the next installment.
 Bring on more Bigby!

 Call of Duty: Advanced Warfare